JWST Observing Overheads and Time Accounting Overview

 APT reports the visit splitting distance along with the assessment of the number of visits required for the observation on the instrument/observing mode observation template GUI where one enters the exposure and dither specifications.
 Many observations are accomplished with a single visit, but other common observations may involve many visits.
 Each visit of an observation requires a guide star acquisition, which incurs an additional overhead charge.
 Hence, anything a user can do that reduces the number of visits will reduce total guide star acquisition overheads.

 A specific example where this might come into consideration would be NIRCam or MIRI imaging mosaics.
-The fields of view of these instruments are large enough that each new tile of the mosaic may be a separate visit.
-Depending on the size of the mosaic (i.e., the number of tiles), the size of the object or field to be observed, and the visit splitting distance reported for a given observation, it may be possible to adjust the amount of overlap in the mosaic tiles so that their separation is less than the visit splitting distance.
+The fields of view of these instruments are large enough that each new tile of the mosaic is usually in a separate visit.
+Depending on the size of the mosaic (i.e., the number of tiles), the size of the object or field to be observed, the dither pattern selected (for uniformity of coverage), and the visit splitting distance reported for a given observation, it may be possible to adjust the amount of overlap in the mosaic tiles so that their separation is less than the visit splitting distance.
 If so, then APT can observe more than one tile in a given visit and thus reduce the total number of visits (and guide star acquisitions) required.

 A special case of this idea would be an observation of a target group.
-If one has a set of target positions that are so close together that they could be scheduled within a single visit, the overheads for that set of observations can be greatly reduced from what would otherwise be estimated.
+If one has a set of target positions that are so close together that they could be scheduled within a single visit (i.e., on a single guide star), the overheads for that set of observations can be greatly reduced from what would otherwise be estimated.
 Since a typical visit splitting distance is of order 30"– 80", this is indeed a special case (perhaps a set of closely spaced IFU pointings, for example).
 Not only would such a set only require a single major slew, but a single guide star acquisition (and possibly target acquisition) would be needed.
 See the APT Targets article for more details on target groups.